kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 15, 2024:

+Added a script `convert_diffusers_to_flux.py` to convert Diffusers format FLUX.1 models (checkpoints) to BFL format.
+See `--help` for usage.
+Only Flux models are supported.
+AE/CLIP/T5XXL are not supported.

+The implementation is based on 2kpr's code.
+Thanks to 2kpr!

 Sep 14, 2024:
 - You can now specify the rank for each layer in FLUX.1.
 See [Specify rank for each layer in FLUX.1](#specify-rank-for-each-layer-in-flux1) for details.
 - OFT is now supported with FLUX.1.
 See [FLUX.1 OFT training](#flux1-oft-training) for details.